 The left main coronary artery is a short vessel that branches into the:

-Left anterior descending artery, which supplies blood to the front (anterior wall) and part of the side (anterolateral wall) of the left ventricle, to the top of the left ventricle, and to most of the wall between the ventricles (interventricular septum).
+Left anterior descending artery.
+It supplies blood to the front (anterior wall) and part of the side (anterolateral wall) of the left ventricle, to the top of the left ventricle, and to most of the wall between the ventricles (interventricular septum).

-Circumflex artery, which passes behind the heart between the left atrium and left ventricle and supplies blood to the side (lateral wall) of the left ventricle.
+Circumflex artery, which passes behind the heart between the left atrium and left ventricle.
+It supplies blood to the side (lateral wall) of the left ventricle.
 In a small number of people, the circumflex artery supplies the lower and back portions of the left ventricle.

-The right coronary artery supplies blood to the right ventricle and then supplies the underside (inferior wall) and backside (posterior wall) of the left ventricle.
+The right coronary artery supplies blood to the right ventricle.
+It then supplies the underside (inferior wall) and backside (posterior wall) of the left ventricle.

 What are collateral coronary arteries?

 When the heart doesn't get enough oxygen-rich blood through the coronary arteries, the affected heart muscle can weaken or die.
 This is what happens during a heart attack.
-The damaged heart muscle cannot pump effectively, leading to heart failure.
+The damaged heart muscle can't pump effectively, which can lead to heart failure.

-Author: Healthwise Staff Medical Review: Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology Brian D. O'Brien MD - Internal Medicine Martin J. Gabica MD - Family Medicine Adam Husney MD - Family Medicine Robert A. Kloner MD, PhD - Cardiology
+Author: Healthwise Staff Medical Review: Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology Martin J. Gabica MD - Family Medicine Adam Husney MD - Family Medicine Robert A. Kloner MD, PhD - Cardiology